Laxminarayan Temple: Temple

 The main temple houses statues of Narayan and Lakshmi.
 There are other small shrines dedicated to Shiva, Ganesha and Hanuman.
 There is also a shrine dedicated to Buddha.
-The left side temple shikhar (dome) houses Devi Durga, the goddess of Shakti, the power.
+The left side temple shikhar (dome) houses Devi Durga, the Hindu goddess of Shakti, the power.
 The temple is spread over an area of 7.5 acre approximately and the built up area is 0.52 acre.

 Location

 The temple is located on the Mandir Marg, situated west of the Connaught Place in New Delhi.